List of unproduced DC Comics projects: Rōnin film

 In 1998, Darren Aronofsky signed a deal with New Line Cinema for a film adaptation of the graphic novel Rōnin.

-In 2007, Gianni Nunnari, producer of 300, announced he would be producing and Sylvain White, director of Stomp the Yard, directing the Rōnin film adaptation.
+In 2007, Gianni Nunnari, producer of 300, was attached to produce and Sylvain White, director of Stomp the Yard, was hired to direct the Rōnin film adaptation.
 No further news came after its announcement.

 Rōnin TV miniseries

-In April 2014, the Syfy channel revealed that they are adapting Rōnin into a miniseries.
+In April 2014, the Syfy channel revealed their intention to adapt Rōnin into a miniseries.
 No further news came after its announcement.